Langara College Professional Photography program FAQs

 Langara has an excellent international education department that can help with a variety of tasks for international students.
 Their website is: https://www.langara.ca/global/

-Your own laptop with enough power to run multiple large programs and handle large working files.
-The Photography department is exclusively Mac-based.
-Some of our required software and hardware will not run on a Windows computer.
-2 external 2-terabyte hard drives, adapter cables.
+Your own laptop with enough power to run multiple large programs and handle large working files, 2 external 2-terabyte hard drives, and adapter cables.
+The Photography department is Mac-based.

 The Professional Photography program requires students to have an extensive list of equipment to complete assignments.
 This equipment is also likely to be used after college in your professional career.